pixelstorm/Custom-theme-with-ACF-Page-Builder/README.md

 # Custom theme with ACF Page Builder
+1. Try to limit the amount of blocks by incorporating block options into the block.
+For instance.
+A text with image block can have a "reverse order" option, to swap the image over to the left or right of the text, rather then creating an entirely new block.
+2. Always add default field values to the block fields when creating the blocks in the acf settings.
-1. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/ https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/
+3. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/ https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/
-2. Hide the custom fields option on the production site https://www.awesomeacf.com/snippets/hide-the-acf-admin-menu-item-on-selected-sites/
+1. Hide the custom fields option on the production site https://www.awesomeacf.com/snippets/hide-the-acf-admin-menu-item-on-selected-sites/
-3. Always check a field value exists before trying to display the value. php error will occur if the value does not exist. https://www.advancedcustomfields.com/resources/get_field/
+1. Always check a field value exists before trying to display the value. php error will occur if the value does not exist. https://www.advancedcustomfields.com/resources/get_field/